Kyoharo/OKX-ECS-Terraform/README.md

- OKX Crypto Trader
+OKX Crypto Trader - Automate your trading strategy

 This project automates cryptocurrency trading on the OKX exchange using a Python application.
 It functions by constantly monitoring the activities of designated traders (identified by their IDs) and replicating their buy and sell actions in your own OKX account.

 Mirroring Trader Actions:

     You provide a comma-separated list of trader IDs in the TRADERS environment variable.
     The application continuously tracks these traders' activity on the OKX exchange.